Multiplier bootstrap of tail copulas with applications: Proofs

 in outer probability.
-For a proof of (\ref{consist}) split $T$ into three subsets as indicated by its definition and then proceed similar as in the proof of Lemma 4.1 in \cite{segers2011}.
+For the proof of (\ref{consist}), split $T$ into three subsets as indicated by its definition, and then proceed as for the proof of Lemma 4.1 in \cite{segers2011}.
 The details are omitted.
-Regarding the assertion of the Theorem we set
+Regarding the assertion of the Theorem, we set